 I am Steve Kerrison.
-I am research staff in the Microelectronics Research Group at the University of Bristol, attached to the ENTRA project, and also nearing completion of my Thesis for a PhD in Computer Science, both in the area of software energy optimisation.
+I am research staff in the Microelectronics Research Group at the University of Bristol, attached to the ENTRA project, working on energy modelling of software in embedded multi-core systems.
 I also direct teaching units for Bristol's MSc Computer Science degree programme.
 I have a 1st Class MEng in Computer Systems Engineering (Computer Science & Electronics) from the University of Bristol.

 In the first year of my PhD research I was installed at a local chip company called XMOS.
 The company makes innovative high performance multi-threaded & multi-core embedded processors with an instruction set that gives you direct control over many aspects of I/O, allowing you to do in software what previously required a separate ASIC or FPGA.
 I've been using their architecture as part of my analysis into software energy modelling and optimisation.

 I am also a self employed web developer and systems administrator with over 6 years of experience in developing for high traffic environments, principally within the Unix/Apache/PHP/MySQL stack, but also with experience in Nginx (moreso than Apache these days) and Memcached.
 I am a big fan of FreeBSD servers (as far as anyone can truly be a "fan" of an OS) and also have experience with ZFS on both FreeBSD and OpenSolaris (NexentaCore).
 In addition, I have an appreciation of infrastructure issues that are overlooked by those with less experience.
 I am (as is abundantly clear from this page) not a graphic designer.
 Graphic design and web development are two distinct roles, but one cannot function well without the other.